Skip to main content

 • Diversify your credit mix.
 Remember one of the five categories FICO considers when developing your credit score?
 A credit mix refers to the various kinds of debt that you owe.
 If, for example, you already have a mortgage and credit card debt, then an installment loan can diversify your credit mix even more.
 The more diverse this category, the higher your overall score.

 • Pay off debt faster.
-If you find an affordable installment loan with low-interest rates, you can use it to pay off your other debts with higher interest rates.
+If you find an affordable installment loan with low interest rates, you can use it to pay off your other debts with higher interest rates.
 This step would require careful calculation and investigation.
 Find out how much you owe (together with the interest rates) and start looking for an installment loan with an equal or lower rate.
 The fact that you have managed to pay off your other debts will be reflected in your credit score.

 • Improve your payment history.
 Whether you’re looking for a way to improve or begin your payment history, getting an installment loan might be a great place to start.
 Ensure that all the monthly payments are made on time and take advantage of the improvement in your credit score.

-Warning!
-Ensure the lender reports all the information to the credit bureaus.
+Important: Make sure to ensure that the lender reports all the information to the credit bureaus.
 Otherwise, all your efforts would go for nothing.

 How to Choose the Right Installment Loan for Rebuilding Credit?